exida-Innovation/silstat-api-docs/docs/docs/tutorial-basics/getting-started.md

 ### 🔄 Content Types

-- **Standard Endpoints:** The API accepts and responds with `application/json` content type for all standard API operations
+- **Standard Endpoints:** The API accepts and responds with `application/json` Content Type for all standard API operations
-- **Blob Resources:** Use a known Content Type specific to the resource, but fall back to `application/octet-stream` when the content type cannot be determined
+- **Blob Resources:** For better handling of Blob Resources use a known Content Type specific to the resource.
+If it is not provided, the API will fall back to `application/octet-stream`.

 ### 📋 Request Format

 When making API requests:
 - Set the `Content-Type` header to `application/json` for request bodies
 - Include your authentication token in the `Authorization` header
+- Optionally set the `Accept` header to `application/json` (most tools do this this automatically)
 - Optionally include the `SelectedOrganizationId` header for multi-organization scenarios

 ### 📤 Response Format